sorgerlab/indra/CONTRIBUTING.md

 rebase on top of sorgerlab/master and force push your branches if needed (you can do this even if a PR from that branch is already open).
 Consistent with this convention, in general, you should not use `git pull` to update your local fork.
-Rather, use `git fetch`, `git merge --ff-only`, `git rebase` or `git reset --hard` as needed to get to the desired state.
+Rather, use `git fetch --all`, `git merge --ff-only`, `git rebase` or `git reset --hard` as needed to get to the desired state.
 PRs are always merged using a separate merge commit, ensuring that merges clearly correspond to the inclusion of a specific